 - November 12, 2017

 For parents, there’s nothing more important than the health and happiness of your child.
-An important factor in your child’s overall health is their oral health.
+Your child’s oral health is an important factor.
 Are you taking necessary steps to protect your child’s teeth and ensure they have a healthy mouth for years to come?

 At Shorewood Family Dental Care, we want to see your children once they get their first tooth, or by the time they turn one.